Nethereum/Wonka/README.md

 # Quick Run

-For a slightly more intuitive take on Wonka's potential (via something more akin to a GUI), you can fire up the [Wonka Blazor Editor](https://github.com/jaerith/WonkaRulesBlazorEditor) in order to pull down some rules via IPFS and then invoke them.
-You can also add rules, tweaking their parameters, and you can also change the data record on which the rules act upon.
-You can also deploy the rules to a private Ethereum node and then run them there as well.
+For a slightly more intuitive take on Wonka's potential (via something more akin to a poorly-constructed GUI by yours truly), you can fire up the [Wonka Blazor Editor](https://wonkarulesblazoreditorprototype01.azurewebsites.net/) in order to pull down some rules via IPFS and then invoke them.
+(You might have to wait a few seconds for Blazor to initialize in your browser.)
+In the editor, you can add rules while tweaking their parameters, and you can also change the data record on which the rules act upon.
+In addition, you can deploy the rules to a private Ethereum node and then run them there as well.
+And, if you're wondering how it all works, you can take a look at the code for the editor [here](https://github.com/jaerith/WonkaRulesBlazorEditor).

 You can also use the simple [Test Online](https://github.com/Nethereum/Wonka/blob/master/WonkaSystem/WonkaSystem/TestHarness/WonkaNoviceOnlineChainTest.cs) example and step through it in order to gain a comprehensive understanding.
 If you wish to test against a local Ethereum client on your development box, simply change the CONST_ONLINE_TEST_CHAIN_URL member to an empty value.